 Due to the canal locks, the punting area on the Regent's Canal is between Mile End Lock and Old Ford Lock at the corner of Victoria Park, but you can turn right onto the Hertford Union Canal which runs alongside Victoria Park and continue to Top Lock.
 This is about a mile and then it's time to turn round and head back to the punting station where you will feel calm and relaxed (as long as you weren't doing the punting).
 This journey takes around an hour and you can hire punts and canoes for one or two hours.

-How Do I Book Punting in London?
+How to Book Punting in London

 The punting station is open at the weekends from 12-6pm, but does have to close in bad weather.